eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 4.1.1 User-centricity

 The EUDI Wallet ecosystem prioritises User-centricity as a core design principle.
 This means placing User needs and experience at the forefront of every design decision.
 The Wallet Unit should be intuitive and easy to use, with seamless integration into existing use cases.
-Users should have clear control over their data and privacy, with transparent information about what data is being shared and with whom.
+Users should have full control over their attributes and privacy, with transparent information about what are attributes are being presented and to whom.
 Additionally, the Wallet Unit should be accessible and inclusive, catering to Users with varying technical backgrounds and abilities.
 By prioritizing User-centricity, the EUDI Wallet ecosystem fosters trust and encourages widespread adoption, ultimately achieving its goal of empowering Users with secure and convenient digital identity management.

 #### 4.1.2 Interoperability